-What is HIPEC?
+What Is HIPEC?

-HIPEC is more directed and specific than this traditional way of administering chemotherapy drugs.
-Instead of simply putting the drugs into bloodstream where they can then reach any part of the body, the drugs are injected directly into the abdomen to target peritoneal tumors.
-The drugs are heated first and the abdominal cavity is essentially bathed in the chemotherapy drugs.
+HIPEC is more specific than the traditional administration of chemotherapy drugs.
+Instead of simply injecting drugs into the bloodstream, the drugs are administered directly into the abdomen, specifically targeting peritoneal tumors.

 Chemotherapy Drugs Used